CabraArretado/critters_and_croquettes/README.md

-# critters_and_croquettes
+#  Critters and Croquettes
-Nashville Software School - Back End - Python
+Nashville Software School - Back End - Python - Book 1

 ## IMPORTANT: Several Branches - Each one named after the chapter exercise